About the Domestic Violence High Risk Team (DVHRT) Model

 Research tells us that only 4% of victims who have been killed by an intimate partner had ever availed themselves of the services of a domestic violence service provider.
 The ability to provide comprehensive victim services is a critical protective strategy in intimate partner homicide prevention.

 A community that implements the DVHRT Model experiences several positive changes both immediately and over time:

 - Victims at highest risk are offered socially just alternatives to shelter.

-- Gaps in the system response become evident and easily identified through information sharing and data collected on DVHRT performance and outcomes.
+- Gaps in the system response become evident and easily identified through information sharing and data collection.

 - As high-risk cases are identified, homicides and re-assaults decrease.

-Please visit Impact for more information the impact the Domestic Violence High Risk Team Model can have on a community.
+Please visit Impact for more information about the impact a Domestic Violence High Risk Team can have on your community.

 About the Domestic Violence High Risk Team

-The DVHRT holds regularly scheduled meetings, usually every month, to accept new cases, review the status of current cases, and oversee active intervention plans.
+The DVHRT holds regularly scheduled meetings, at least once every month, to accept new cases, review the status of current cases, and oversee active intervention plans.
 In emergency cases that arise between meetings, the team has a fast-track process for case acceptance and intervention planning.

-During these meetings the team shares risk assessment and other relevant information among partner agencies concerning identified high-risk cases of intimate partner violence.
-Partner agencies update the team during meetings on their follow-up actions, case activity, and any other relevant information they have on ongoing cases.
+During these meetings the team shares risk assessment and other relevant information among partner organizations concerning identified high-risk cases of intimate partner violence.
+Partner organizations update the team during meetings on their follow-up actions, case activity, and any other relevant information they have on ongoing cases.

 The DVHRT tracks data from each high-risk case, including criminal justice outcomes, which is used to report results back to the community.
 The report acts as a snapshot of the domestic violence response system, indicating improvements and identifying gaps that prevent the best possible outcome.